NickJLange/pihole_mcp_server/README.md

 - We use an LLM (Language Model) to generate the initial codebase or provide solutions to new features or bug fixes, which is then refined through manual code review and patch application.

 **Process:**
-1. **LLM Code Generation:**
+1. Start up pihole in the containers directory
+2. ```cd prompts/; ./run_plan.sh```
+3. Start new branch to compare gameplan.md for material differences
+4. Use gameplan.md to generate the individual prompts for aider.md
-   - Use prompts to ask the LLM to generate code for specific features or issues based on requirements.
+6. Use aider to generate code for specific features or issues based on gameplan.md

-2. **Review and Patch:**
-   - After generation, review the code for:
-     - Security concerns
-     - Best practices adherence
-     - Compliance with project standards
-   - Apply necessary patches:
-     ```sh
-     # Example of patch application
-     git apply patch_file.patch
-     ```
+7. Work the diff between the code generated and the previous llm version
+8. Apply the patches from "Working" to clean up the mess
+9. $$$$ profit

-3. **Integration Testing:**
+1. **Integration Testing:**
    - Ensure the new code works as expected by running full integration tests.

-4. **Documentation Update:**
+1. **Documentation Update:**
    - Document the new feature, fix, or changes, updating both user and developer documentation.

 **Policy Notes:**